 On 28 February 2005, Alister Hughes died.
 The family decided to have his body cremated, but not before his friends, regional journalists and governmental officials gathered for a service of departure to honor him.

 The People's Revolutionary Government of Grenada celebrated emulation.
 Too bad they could not have lauded Alister Hughes who is one of the strongest examples of a top-notch Caribbean journalist and Grenadian national.
-Hughes' legacy lives on with the help of a nephew who is wrapping up the last steps towards publishing Hughes' two books.
+Hughes' legacy lives on.

 Look for a simple, but concise booklet published recently as part of the Great Grenadians Series, issued by the Belmont Estate Heritage Foundation, ©2004.
 There are many endearing photographs, poetry by Hughes, and a biography by Paula Lewis.
-The booklet is available at the Grenada National Museum, and most likely you can discover how to purchase it by going to the Belmont Estate web site.
+Most likely you can discover how to purchase it by going to the Belmont Estate web site.

-For a tribute to Alister Hughes that puts the man within the context of Caribbean history,link to an excellent piece written by Caldwell Taylor at Remembering Alister Hughes.
+For a tribute to Alister Hughes placing the man within the context of Caribbean history, link to an excellent piece written by Caldwell Taylor at Remembering Alister Hughes.

 An editorial for the Trinidad & Tobago Express refers to Hughes' association with the then Managing Director of the Express, Ken Gordon.The editorial link is broken, but it referred to Hughes' near brush with death on Bloody Monday from the Mongoose Gang.
 See Bloody Monday as well as the incident and tape transcription from the Duffus Report at Paragraph 186 - Mr. Alister Hughes and a transcript of his tape recording of the incidents on January 21, 1974.
 Also check out Table of Contents where you can search on 'Alister Hughes'.